 Running tests is encouraged before deploying locations to real customers.
 You'll find details on how to test below.

-If you have set a location in your project but location-triggered campaigns aren't working as expecting, the first thing to check is that you have a test build of your app where you have notification and location permissions.
+If you have set a location in your project but location-triggered campaigns aren't working as expected, the first thing to check is that you have a test build of your app where you have notification and location permissions.
 On iOS you would have had to accept notification and location permissions, you may also be asked for location permissions on Android since Android 6.0 and to accept notifications since Android 13.

-Defaults for location based campaign are shown below (1 trigger per day and per location and 0 number of prior enters before trigger:
+Defaults for location-based campaigns are shown below (1 trigger per day and per location and 0 number of prior enters before trigger):

 You can review our dedicated guide on the Locations tab for more details.

 Finally, after adding a geofence on the platform your app will not be aware of it until you have made a significant movement (travelled a few hundred metres) or until the next time you open the app.
 So if you have just added the geofence you are using in your campaign be sure to open and close your app or that you have a distance to travel to get to the geofence you are testing with.